 Our founder was an investor-director when management presented a 7-month runway.
 Run the math against the burn rate buried in a cash-flow appendix, and it was closer to 3.
 No one on the board caught it.
 The company went bankrupt.

-Each decision comes back through your firm's lens, your thesis and your team's expertise, enriched with thousands of outside data points, and ready to pressure-test through four expert challengers: adversarial, executive coach, consultant and board veteran.
+Each decision comes back through your firm's lens, your thesis and your team's expertise, enriched with thousands of outside data points, and ready to pressure-test your own thinking through four challengers: skeptic, executive coach, consultant and board veteran.
 Every partner walks in sharper, in a fraction of the time.

 AUM already in beta with BoardLens, VC, growth and private-market investors, and the directors who steward their companies.